Light Pipe Design Guide

 Programmable Power Unit

 DC power supplies demand safe and reliable operation on job sites.
 This low-profile, rigid light pipe solution delivered maximum brightness and minimal light loss.
-Read case study.

-Storage and operating temperatures
+Storage and Operating Temperatures

 Two other key considerations for the environment of your device are the storage and operating temperatures.
 While the storage and operating temps will vary by device, some good rules of thumb are:

-Storage temperature as a general rule, polycarbonate and acrylic light pipes can be stored at temperatures ranging from -100℃ to 25℃ with minimal degradation.
-The lower the temperature and humidity, the less degradation of the device.
+• Storage temperature – as a general rule, polycarbonate and acrylic light pipes can be stored at temperatures ranging from -100℃ to 25℃ with minimal degradation.The lower the temperature and humidity, the less degradation of the device.

-Operating temperature this will depend on how much strain is put on the light pipe in its environment.
+• Operating temperature – this will depend on how much strain is put on the light pipe in its environment.
 If there is very little stress, the operating temperature can range from -100℃ to 100℃ for acrylic and -100℃ to 125℃ for polycarbonate.
-Be sure to review your product’s data sheet carefully as each light pipe will have its own

 Of course, light pipe position can impact the light properties.
 To minimize light loss, a general rule is to use an LED with a narrow viewing angle of 160 degrees or less and position the light pipe and LED no more than 0.05” apart.
-There’s a little more to it than that to get the best product for your design.
-That’s where light simulations come in.
-Contact our team to run a simulation and determine the ideal light pipe for your design.
-And, don’t forget the constraints you may have based on the type of light pipe you use: Rigid light pipe design constraints Can’t bend Length limits: Press fit: 1.20” Custom: 1.5” Standard: up to 2” with shorter versions available Flexible light pipe design constraints Bends up to 30 degrees

-vcc light pipe design guide
+Rigid light pipe design constraints

 Refractive Index: Medium Matters